 Porous absorbers: Porous absorbers convert the reflected sound waves into heat.
 Rock wool is one such acoustic material that uses this technique to absorb unwanted noise in a room.
 Thicker the rock wool, better the sound absorption.
 Fabric wrapped acoustic panels, plush carpets and Acoustic foam are some of the other examples of Porous absorbers.

-Resonance absorbers: While porous absorbers are generally used to handle mid and high frequency noise, resonance absorbers are used to treat low frequency noise of below 100Hz.
-Also called as Helmholtz resonators, these acoustic absorbers are frequency specific and are very effective in treating low frequency issues if they are built well.
-They take up considerable amount of space and I assume you would need many more of them in a room to achieve the desired result.
+Resonance absorbers: While porous absorbers handle mid and high-frequency noise, resonance absorbers work on the low-frequency energy of below 100Hz.
+Also called as Helmholtz resonators, these acoustic absorbers are frequency specific and are very effective in treating low-frequency issues if they are built well.
+They take up a considerable amount of space, and I assume you would need many more of them in a room to achieve the desired result.
 Commonly available perforated plasterboard, corrugated sheets and metal boxes are some of the materials that can be used to build resonance absorbers.

 Are you looking at having a confidential meeting in the conference room, but afraid that the sound may leak?

 Then soundproofing the room is the solution.
 Soundproof partitions/walls, soundproof doors and soundproof windows lock the sound inside the room.

 Soundproofing deals with stopping the noise from entering a building or blocking the sound from leaving a room.
 Soundproofing material such as Soundwud soundproof Plywood comes with Sound Transmission Class (STC) rating that indicates the level of sound reduction that the product offers.
 When you are looking to buy materials for a recording studio or a home theatre, choose materials that have a higher STC rating.